Ekiserrepe/forwarder-hook/README.md

 The user @[ainittomai](https://www.x.com/ainittomai) has created a video tutorial to learn how to use this hook on Xahau Testnet: [https://www.youtube.com/watch?v=rf8zSmrZkPA](https://www.youtube.com/watch?v=rf8zSmrZkPA)

+## How to improve this hook?

+This is just a hook for others to practice and create better versions.
+If you don't have imagination and prefer to have some ideas available here are some:

+- Adapt the hook to allow sending IOUs

+- Use unequal amounts for each recipient.
+Either using percentages or some other way.

+- Generate an editable system of amounts or percentages for each recipient with Hook Params.

+## Special thanks

+Thanks to [@denis_angell](https://x.com/angell_denis) , [@Satish_nl](https://x.com/satish_nl) and [@TeQu](https://x.com/_tequ_) for being there when i get stuck.

 ## Last Thoughts

 Created by @[ekiserrepe](https://x.com/ekiserrepe).
 You can find more of my projects on [ekiserrepe.com](https://www.ekiserrepe.com)